 Support methods to increase the gas tax and alternative methods of financing.
 As the primary source of funding for surface transportation, the gas tax needs to be modified to allow for increases over time.
 Without the ability to increase the gas tax purchasing power, and in the absence of other funding methods, transportation funding will continue to decline.
-Alternative methods of financing such as high-occupancy toll lanes, public-private partnerships, and other user-based-type fees are important

-Source: Metropolitan Transportation Commission e fees are important elements to continue critical investments in our core transportation infrastructure and should be allowed, provided they protect the public investment.
+Alternative methods of financing such as high-occupancy toll lanes, public-private partnerships, and other user-based-type fees are important elements to continue critical investments in our core transportation infrastructure and should be allowed, provided they protect the public investment.